larskrabbe/minishell/notes/readme.txt

 -don't tokenize at all: simple at the beginning but can get harder after

+inside of the parser i will check for wildcards and envar the parser will allocated a string take care of it

 to care for
 !! leaks : no reason to say why